MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Spectral analysis

-To model the stellar continuum, we employed the BPASS stellar population templates v2.2.1 \citep{Stanway_Eldrige_BPASS_2018} with a \citet{chabrier_galactic_2003} initial mass function and an upper-mass cut-off of 300~\MSun.
+To model the stellar continuum, we employed the Binary Population and Spectral Synthesis (BPASS) templates v2.2.1 \citep{Stanway_Eldrige_BPASS_2018} with a \citet{chabrier_galactic_2003} initial mass function and an upper-mass cut-off of 300~\MSun.
 We convolved the continuum templates with a wavelength-dependent Gaussian kernel based on the instrumental line spread function (LSF) curves for each grating, as retrieved from the JWST documentation\footnote{\url{https://jwst-docs.stsci.edu/jwst-near-infrared-spectrograph/nirspec-instrumentation/nirspec-dispersers-and-filters\#gsc.tab=0}}.
-To account for the effect of residual flux calibration issues, and template mismatch, we applied a 10-degree polynomial to the continuum model.
+To account for the effect of residual flux calibration issues and template mismatch, we applied a 10-degree multiplicative polynomial to the continuum model.
 Emission lines were included as gas templates, modeled by individual Gaussian profiles, and fitted simultaneously with the stellar continuum.
 This approach is critical, especially in spectral regions where stellar absorption features overlap with line emission.
-We verified that the inferred fluxes of the faintest lines of interest for this work (e.g. the \OIIIoptL[4363] auroral line) remained stable within $2\%$ among different choices of degrees of multiplicative polynomial, ensuring that the continuum adjustments did not introduce significant biases.
-The results of our fitting procedure are shown in the middle and bottom panels of Fig.~\ref{fig:plot_spectra}: the observed spectrum is shown in black, while the \textsc{ppxf} best-fit spectrum is overlaid in red, with the best-fit stellar continuum model component plotted in green and the area underlying detected emission lines shaded in gold.
-Beside classical bright emission lines such as \OIIL[3727,29], \OIIIoptL[5007], \Hbeta, \Halpha, \NIIL[6548,84], and \SIIL[6717,32], we report the detection of auroral lines of both oxygen (\OIIIoptL[4363], \OIIaur) and sulfur (\SIIL[4069], \SIIIL[6312]) ions, together with other semi-faint forbidden lines such as e.g. \ArIIIL[7135] and \SIIIL[9058], the OI$\lambda8446$ permitted line, hydrogen recombination lines down to H12, three lines from the Paschen series, and several helium recombination lines.
-Specifically, middle panels of Fig.~\ref{fig:plot_spectra} focus on the spectral region surrounding auroral lines, while bottom panels zoom-in onto the regions of \OIIL[3727] and high-order Balmer lines (left) and Paschen lines (right), respectively.
+We verified that the inferred fluxes of the faintest lines of interest for this work (e.g., the \OIIIoptL[4363] auroral line) remained stable within $2\%$ among different choices of degrees of multiplicative polynomial, ensuring that the continuum adjustments did not introduce significant biases.
+The results of our fitting procedure are shown in the middle and bottom panels of Fig.~\ref{fig:plot_spectra}: the observed spectrum is shown in black, while the full \textsc{ppxf} best-fit spectrum is overlaid in red ( with the best-fit stellar component in green and the area underlying detected emission lines is shaded in gold).
+Beside classical bright emission lines such as \OIIL[3727,29], \OIIIoptL[5007], \Hbeta, \Halpha, \NIIL[6548,84], and \SIIL[6717,32], we report the detection of auroral lines of both oxygen (\OIIIoptL[4363], \OIIaur) and sulfur (\SIIL[4069], \SIIIL[6312]) ions, together with other semi-faint forbidden lines such as, for example, \ArIIIL[7135] and \SIIIL[9058], the OI$\lambda8446$ permitted line, hydrogen recombination lines down to H12, five lines from the Paschen series (Pa$\gamma$, Pa$\delta$, Pa10, Pa11, Pa12, the former two recovered thanks to the new data reduction\footnote{Pa8 and Pa9 lines, while formally covered by the extended G235M/F170LP grating, fall within the MSA detector gap}, see Sect.~\ref{sec:data}), and several helium recombination lines (including He~I$\lambda 1.032\mu{m}$).
+Specifically, the middle panels of Fig.~\ref{fig:plot_spectra} focus on the spectral region surrounding auroral lines, while the bottom panels zoom-in onto the regions of \OIIL[3727] and high-order Balmer lines (left), He~I$\lambda 1.032\mu{m}$ and Paschen lines (right), respectively.